 Inntravel, established in 1984, is based in North Yorkshire and are specialists in slow holidays.
 This style of holidaying allows you to take your time to discover the less well-trodden path and experience moments of discovery and experience the finest details of a place.
 To take the time to appreciate the tiniest of moments that can give you things to talk about for years to come.

 Inntravel has just launched a new holiday to Dominica in the Caribbean - Secret Treasure of the Caribbean.
-Dominica (pronounced Dom-in-eek-a) a roughly diamond-shaped island, around the same size as the Scottish Isle of Mull is certainly not to be confused with the Dominican Republic.
+Dominica (pronounced Dom-in-eek-a) a roughly diamond-shaped island.
+It's around the same size as the Scottish Isle of Mull but Mull is certainly not to be confused with the Dominican Republic!

 A verdant backdrop blankets much of volcanic (there are nine active volcanoes) Dominica.

 Those expecting the cliched Caribbean holiday experience should look away now.
 Travellers who make it here come not for cocktail bars and lazy beach days.
 Dominica eschews sandy beaches for vibrant volcanic black sand.

 Adventurous travellers come to explore the pristine rainforest, hike to waterfalls and crater lakes, exploring the living landscape of paths full of beautiful bromeliads and orchids.
 A trip to Dominica is an opportunity to stand and gawp open-mouthed at Mother Nature at her best.
 Dominica is, after all, the Caribbean’s self-proclaimed nature island.

 2. The opportunity to tackle sections of the Caribbean’s first long-distance walking trail - the Wai’tukubuli National Trail